Epirubicin: Toxicity

 Epirubicin's toxicity is according to the NCI-CTEP Common Toxicity Criteria, version 2.0.
 In some studies, patient toxicity reviews were obtained by a diary with the important information before and after each cycle of chemotherapy and their consequences.

-Common toxicities are neutropenia (<1 × 109 cells/L) without any death related and in lesser mesures anemia and thrombocytopenia.
+Common toxicities are neutropenia (<1 × 109 cells/L) without any death related and in lesser measures anemia and thrombocytopenia.

 The most acute dose-limiting toxicity of epirubicin is bone marrow suppression, irreversible cardiotoxicity such as an important chronic cumulative dose-limiting toxicity illness and myelosuppression.
 The last one is associated with leukopenia, the decrease in the number of leukocytes (white blood cells) in the blood.

 Chemistry

 Epirubicin is a 4'-epi-isomer of doxorubicin and a derivative of daunorubicin.
 As an anthracycline antibiotic it belongs to several chemical classes such as: aminoglycosides, tetracene quinones, p-quinones, primary alpha-hydroxy ketone and tertiary alpha-hydroxy ketones.
-Due to numerous ionisable groups, it has multiple pka (pKa1 = 9.17 (phenol); pKa2 = 9.93 (amine); pKa3 = 12.67 (hydroxyl)) and is soluble in a variety of solvents (DMSO 125 mg/mL; Ethanol 120 mg/mL; In water, 93 mg/L at 25 °C (est)).
+Due to numerous ionisable groups, it has multiple pK_{a} (pK_{a1} = 9.17 (phenol); pK_{a2} = 9.93 (amine); pK_{a3} = 12.67 (hydroxyl)) and is soluble in a variety of solvents (DMSO 125 mg/mL; Ethanol 120 mg/mL; In water, 93 mg/L at 25 °C (est)).
 It has a melting point of 344.53 and a boiling point of 810.3±65.0 °C at 760 mmHg.

 Its shelf life (def. as the time it takes to degrade 10% from the initial concentration) has been documented as at least 14 and 180 days at 25 °C and 4 °C, respectively in a 0.9% sodium chloride solution in polypropylene syringes.